checkymander/checkymander.github.io/_posts/2023-11-29-Nemesis-Zero-To-Hero.md

 ![image](/assets/images/Nemesis_Setup/minikube_ssh.png)

-If all these work, we can move onto the next steps!
+If all these work, we can move onto the next step!

 ### Helm